 The reason is that as a cosigner, you signed your name to the contract agreeing to pay back those student loans if your spouse can’t pay them for some reason.

-If your spouse dies or is otherwise unable to pay back their loans, the lender will look to you to pay them back.
+If your spouse dies or is otherwise unable to pay back their loans, the lender will look to you to pay your spouse's loans.
 It’s a good reason to think twice about what it means to be a cosigner, before signing on the dotted line.
 This isn't exactly a financial situation you want to be in.

 In most cases, federal student loans don’t require cosigners.
 You’ll only need a cosigner if you’re applying for a PLUS Loan and you have a bad credit history.
 Since most people take out federal student loans first, you’re probably safe if you only have federal loans.

 The private student loan world works a bit differently, however.
 It’s common for private lenders to require a cosigner, especially since most students don’t have a lot of credit history built up yet or don't have a strong credit score.
 In this case, there may be a good chance you’ll need a cosigner for the student loan.
 If it’s your spouse, they’re also equally liable to pay it back if you’re unable to.